 Whether you are a caregiver that is a family member or paid, the work you do is life changing.
 Caring for someone who needs help can be an incredibly rewarding experience, but it can also be physically, emotionally, and mentally overwhelming at times.
 The responsibility of ensuring the health and safety of another person can often lead to unmanageable levels of stress if left unchecked and the problem is far more common than most people realize.
-It is estimated that about 60% of caregivers today suffer from periodic feelings of “burnout” which can cause the caregiver and the person they are caring for to suffer.

 One of the most noticeable symptoms of caregiver burnout is when you stop paying attention to your own needs.
 You feel that your life revolves around your caregiving responsibilities and nothing else matters.
 You often feel physically and mentally exhausted no matter how many breaks you take or how much sleep you get at night.
 Caregiver burnout may cause you to withdraw from social interactions with family and friends as well as a loss of interest in leisure activities you once enjoyed.